swyxio/ai-notes/Monthly Notes/Nov 2023 notes.md

 	- with [Sarah Chieng notes](https://mphr.notion.site/Intro-To-Large-Language-Models-LLMs-a89c1750c71545dc88717d01c4552f0d)
 	- more thinking about [LLM OS](https://twitter.com/karpathy/status/1723140519554105733?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 - [Bill Gates is back again writing about agents](https://www.gatesnotes.com/AI-agents)
+- Shanahan, Reynolds, and McDonnell back again in [Nature](https://www.nature.com/articles/s41586-023-06647-8) on Role play with large language models. instead of dialogue agent as role-playing a single character, see a dialogue agent as a *superposition of simulacra within a multiverse of possible characters.*
 - standard pretraining stack
 	- Use flash attention 2, parallel attention and feedforward layers, rotary embeddings, pre-layer norm, and probably 8/3 h multipliers but that doesn't matter too much.
 Basically Mistral + parallel layers (they left a free +10% performance on the table). https://x.com/BlancheMinerva/status/1721380386515669209?s=20
 	- Train on a large and diverse dataset, something like C4 along plus high quality known components (academic papers, books, code).
 Ideally you'd scrape these things freshly instead of using Pile / RP.
 You want to balance clean w/ diverse.
 Dedupe, but train for 4 epochs (3T+ total)